arconnectio/landing/outstatic/content/knowledge-base-articles/arweave-bundles-in-arconnect.md

 - These transactions are pieces of data with tags.

 - Bundle items cannot transfer AR tokens.

-- Bundle items can also be used to interact with SmartWeave contracts.

 - They’re free (subsidized) for sizes under 100 Kbs, so these interactions or any other data smaller than 100 Kbs don’t need any AR tokens to be held.